| 2025-09-10 | SARL 0.15.0 |

 LaTeX Style Package

-include a figure with combined TeX macros.
-The filename must have one of the following extensions:
+- include a figure with combined TeX macros.
+The filename must have one of the following extensions: - .pdftex_t,- .pdftex_t,- .pstex_t,- .pdf_tex,- .ps_tex.
+The options must one of:- width=XX, or- height=XX; where- XXis a length.

 Configuration File